home-assistant/developers.home-assistant/docs/auth_api.md

 ## Token

 The token endpoint returns tokens given valid grants.
 This grant is either an authorization code retrieved from the authorize endpoint or a refresh token.
+In thee case of refresh token, the token endpoint is also capable of revoking a token.

 All interactions with this endpoint need to be HTTP POST requests to `http://your-instance.com/auth/token` with the request body encoded in `application/x-www-form-urlencoded`.